nasa-nccs-cds/CDAS2/DEVELOPER.md

 ##### Python Kernel Data Input
 By default the python kernels are passed data input arrays that are injested and subsetted by CDAS using it's caching framework.
 However, using the handlesInput configuration parameter a kernel developer can specify that the python kernel should perform its own data access  _(handlesInput=True)_.
-In this case the CDAS data inject and caching framework will be bypassed and a data access URI will be passed to the kernel.
+In this case the CDAS data injest and caching framework will be bypassed and a data access URI will be passed to the kernel.
+Until furhter notice _(handlesInput=True)_ implies _(parallelize=False)_.
  For an example please see the AverageKernel in the cdmsExt KernelModule.

 ###  Rebuilding